rbuchberger/jekyll_picture_tag/readme.md

   give a `base_width`.

   Set this when you want a multiplier based srcset (example: `srcset="img.jpg 1x, img2.jpg 2x"`).

-  **Use case:** Generally, when the image will always be the same size, on all screen sizes, and the only thing which changes between devices is dpi/pixel ratio.
-Icons are a good example.

 * **Base Width**